AnandSheel/AtliQ_Sales_Insight_Data_Analysis-using_MySQL_and-Tableau/README.md

     3. Figure out what needs to be done as sales quantity in Kanpur, Surat, Patna, Bhubaneshwar, Bengaluru, and Chennai are the lowest.

-    4. The north zone has the highest revenue contribution but the lowest profit % whereas the South zone has the lowest revenue contribution but the highest profit %.
+    4. The north zone has a higher revenue contribution but a lower profit % whereas the South zone has a lower revenue contribution but a higher profit %.
 Try to increase customers in the South zone.

     5. Delhi is the highest revenue contributor and second highest profit contributor whereas Mumbai is the second highest revenue contributor